benburwell/MDEngine/_mdengine/sp/PHP SmartyPants Readme.txt

 filters to different entries.
 All your entries will be filtered by PHP SmartyPants if the plugin is active.
 This is currently a limitation of WordPress.

+### Blosxom ###

+SmartyPants works with Blosxom version 2.0 or later.

+1. Rename the "SmartyPants.pl" plug-in to "SmartyPants" (case is important).
+Movable Type requires plug-ins to have a ".pl" extension; Blosxom forbids it (at least as of this writing).

+2. Copy the "SmartyPants" plug-in file to your Blosxom plug-ins folder.
+    If you're not sure where your Blosxom plug-ins folder is, see the Blosxom documentation for information.

+3. That's it.
+The entries in your weblog should now automatically have SmartyPants's default transformations applied.

+4. If you wish to configure SmartyPants's behavior, open the "SmartyPants" plug-in, and edit the value of the `$smartypants_attr` configuration variable, located near the top of the script.
+The default value is 1; see "Options", below, for the full list of supported values.

 ### In your programs ###